 Pathological narcissism is a set of cognitive distortions.

-A woman who worked for me in a mental health facility thought that she was the most informed person in any staff meeting.
+A woman who worked for me in a mental health facility thought she was the most informed person in the facility.

-She believed that she knew more than the clinical team and openly ridiculed her peers.
+She believed she knew more than the clinical team and openly ridiculed her peers.